denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 }
 ```

-You see, with the `jextract` tool, it's all comes down to a question how to invoke native functions, but not how to implement infrastructure around them.
+You see, with the `jextract` tool, it all comes down to a question of how to invoke native functions, but not how to implement infrastructure around them.
 At the same time, `jextract` provides enough capabilities to turn C headers into Java source code.

 Filtering capability helps to be specific regarding what exactly has to be extracted from a header file.
 However, the `jextract` tool doesn't track native symbol dependencies, for instance, a function
 `int    vfscanf(FILE * __restrict __stream, const char * __restrict __format, va_list)` depends on `FILE` C struct.
-But the attempt to extract `vfscanf` would not make `FILE` struct Java representation appear magically.
+But attempting to extract `vfscanf` would not make the `FILE` struct Java representation appear magically.
-So, it's highly important to be explicit on what exactly you'd like to have as a result, the `jextract` tool is about repeatable extraction process, where no magic occurs.
+So, it's highly important to be explicit on what exactly you'd like to have as a result, the `jextract` tool is about a repeatable extraction process, where no magic occurs.
 In other words, attempting to identify a dependency graph seems to be serving `jextract` users that don't want to extract the full thing,
 but don't want to be specific enough to define their filtering.
-That's why filtering should be considered as the advanced usage.
+That's why filtering should be considered an advanced feature.

 ### To be continued

-In the next post we'll explore a package structure as well as Java classes content provided by `jextract`.
+In the next post, we'll explore a package structure as well as Java classes content provided by `jextract`.

 ## Code listing